 If you are having issues collecting on amounts owed to your business, one reason could be your Accounts Receivable processes.
 We have found that making these five changes can help to untangle the kink in your cash flow.

-Reduce invoice entry time
+1. Reduce invoice entry time

 The first step in your Accounts Receivable system is creating the invoice that lets your customers know that they owe you money.
 For many, this step is the most time-consuming.
 If this process is eating up time, then no doubt you are not getting paid as fast as you could.

 Thankfully there are many ways to speed up this process.
-If your business provides the same services to a customer on a regular basis, a common feature in many accounting systems is the automatic creation of recurring or repeating invoices.
+If your business provides the same services to a customer on a regular basis, a common feature in many accounting systems is recurring or repeating invoices.
 You set it up once and the accounting system will create the invoices for you.
 You can have them be created as drafts so that you can have the power of approval later or have them approved automatically.

-Deliver invoices electronically
+2. Deliver invoices electronically

 In most cases, the sooner your customer sees the invoice, the sooner you will receive payment.
 If you are not already utilizing email or other electronic invoice delivery methods, we strongly urge you to make this change as soon as possible.

-Update the wording of your payment terms
+3. Update the wording of your payment terms

 According to a study and article published by FreshBooks, just adding a “please” or “thank you” to your payment terms can increase the percentage of invoices that are paid by five percent.
 The same study also noted that putting your payment in terms of days leaves less room for misunderstanding as opposed to phrases like “net 15” or “upon receipt”.

 Another tip is to set your payment terms for a shorter period of time.
 Your customer may not pay within the short window but you are likely to still get paid faster than if you provided a larger window of time.

 In such cases, receiving a helpful reminder is a kindness.
 If you send periodic reminders on unpaid invoices, you will likely find that your customers are not intentionally withholding payment.
 They are simply human.
 As noted above, it is best to keep the wording friendly.
 Rather than being irritated, your customers will likely thank you for the reminder.

-Accept electronic payments
+5. Accept electronic payments

 Providing your customers with the option to pay you electronically can drastically speed up the time that you receive payment.
 You also save the time needed to make a trip to the bank to deposit checks.
 Definitely a win-win.

-There is no shortage of payment solutions.
+There is no shortage of solutions to get paid faster.
 QuickBooks and Xero both offer payment solutions that can be launched directly from invoices created and sent from your accounting file.
 Plus there are many other solutions that integrate for processing payments.
 The one that is best for you can depend on a variety of factors.
-Need assistance?
-Reach out to Beyond to see how we can help!